miriam-goldman/microSLAM/README.md

 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/permutationnew.png" with=400>

-In this case, the observed $\tau$ value is larger than all $\tau$ values from 100 permutations that break the association bewteen population structure and y (permutation null distribution).
+In this case, the observed $\tau$ value (red vertical line) is larger than all $\tau$ values from 100 permutations that break the association bewteen population structure and y (histogram shows permutation null distribution).
 This indicates that there is significant population structure for this species that is associated with y.
 To get a more precise p-value, more permutations could be run.

-### $\beta$ test for gene-trait associations
+### Step 3: $\beta$ test for gene-trait associations

-Transform the gene data to a long matrix to fit each gene separately
+Having detected population structure associated with the trait y, next fit a series of mixed effects models to test each gene for associations with y that are independent from the overall strain association.
+Rapidly gained and lost genes may have such indepdent associations.
+First, transform the gene data to a long matrix to fit each gene separately.

 ```
 gene_long = exp_genedata %>%